Henry A. Hunt: Farm Credit Administration

 Under Franklin Delano Roosevelt's New Deal, many administrations and committees were created.
 One such administration was the Farm Credit Administration, (originally named the Federal Farm Board), which had the purpose of providing governmental support to farmers.
 Henry Morgenthau Jr. was appointed as governor of the Farm Credit Administration.
 Morgenthau wanted an African-American man to assist him with his work, and in particular, spread awareness of the administration throughout the African-American farming population.
-Henry Hunt moved to Washington D.C. to fulfill the position of Assistant Governor of the Farm Credit Administration in November 1933.
+Hunt moved to Washington D.C. to fulfill the position of Assistant Governor of the Farm Credit Administration in November 1933.
 Hunt maintained his position as principal of Fort Valley High and Industrial School, and Florence remained in Fort Valley to attend to the school.
 As Assistant Governor of the Farm Credit Administration, Hunt travelled often to connect with African-American farmers and inform them of credit unions.
-A memorandum from Henry A. Hunt's office in Washington D.C. summarizes some of Hunt's research goals while holding the position in the Farm Credit Administration:
+A memorandum from Hunt's office in Washington D.C. summarizes some of his research goals while holding the position in the Farm Credit Administration:

 To publicize the work and service of the Farm Credit Administration among Negro farmers in the United States, and to answer letters of inquiry from Negro farmers on all phases of Farm Credit Administration service, explaining to them the procedure involved in applying for credit through the various lending agencies operating under the supervision of the Farm Credit Administration.
 Also to act as an organizing agent for the Credit Union Section by meeting eligible groups of Negroes, explaining to them the aims and methods of the Federal Credit Act, and assisting in the preliminary steps for establishing credit unions.